Hib Quick Facts

 Search for Vaccine Reactions

-, a powerful VAERS database search engine.
+NVIC hosts MedAlerts, a powerful VAERS database search engine.
 MedAlerts examines symptoms, reactions, vaccines, dates, places, and more.

 Reporting a Vaccine Reaction

-is the law.
+Since 1982 the NVIC has operated a Vaccine Reaction Registry, which has served as a watchdog on VAERS.
+Reporting vaccine reactions to VAERS is the law.
 If your doctor will not report a reaction, you have the right to report a suspected vaccine reaction to VAERS.

-IMPORTANT NOTE: NVIC encourages you to become fully informed about Haemophilus Influenza Type B (Hib) and the Hib vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
+IMPORTANT NOTE: NVIC encourages you to become fully informed about Haemophilus Influenzae Type B (Hib) and the Hib vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.

-« Return to Hib Table of Contents
+« Return to HIB Table of Contents

 « Return to Vaccines & Diseases Table of Contents